 IMPORTANT TO NOTE: If you try this diet, you MUST use grass fed or organic meats and wild seafood.
 Conventionally raised grain fed beef contains antibiotics and hormones and an altered fatty acid composition that contributes to inflammation.
 In certain people, beef may be a food allergen which would cause inflammation, organic or not.
 That’s not as common as egg or shellfish allergies, however.

-I rarely recommend extreme diets due to the potential risks involved and problems with compliance, but I have recommended an all-meat diet to certain clients with GI disease (especially chronic diarrhea associated with SIBO) or to those with autoimmune disease who experience regular flares or can’t find a way to decrease antibodies.
+I rarely recommend extreme diets due to the potential risks involved and problems with compliance, but I have recommended an all-meat diet to certain clients with severe IBD or GI disease, and to those with chronic diarrhea associated with SIBO.
+It may also be therapeutic for those with autoimmune disease who experience regular flares or can’t find a way to decrease antibodies.

 See my post on the elimination diet for food reintroduction directions.

-This diet may work well for metabolic syndrome, but I’d recommend keto over carnivore for that.
+This diet may work well for metabolic syndrome (high blood pressure, high blood glucose, overweight), but I’d recommend keto over carnivore for that.

 If you do try a carnivore diet, you MUST monitor your blood work every few months to make sure it’s not causing inflammation or raising disease risk for you.
 Request the following markers: